Krishna: Philosophy and theology

 A wide range of theological and philosophical ideas are presented through Krishna in Hindu texts.
-The teachings of the Bhagavad Gita can be considered, according to Friedhelm Hardy, as the first Krishnaite system of theology.
+The teachings of the Bhagavad Gita can be considered as the first Krishnaite system of theology, according to Friedhelm Hardy.

-Ramanuja, a Hindu theologian and philosopher whose works were influential in Bhakti movement, presented Krishna in terms of qualified monism, or nondualism (namely Vishishtadvaita school).
-Madhvacharya, a philosopher whose works led to the founding of Haridasa tradition of Vaishnavism, presented Krishna in the framework of dualism (Dvaita).
-Bhedabheda – a group of schools, which teaches that the individual self is both different and not different from the ultimate reality – predates the positions of monism and dualism.
-Among medieval Bhedabheda thinkers are Nimbarkacharya, who founded the Kumara Sampradaya (Dvaitadvaita philosophical school), and Jiva Goswami, a saint from Gaudiya Vaishnava school, who described Krishna theology in terms of Bhakti yoga and Achintya Bheda Abheda.
-Krishna theology is presented in a pure monism (Shuddhadvaita) framework by Vallabha Acharya, the founder of Pushti sect of Vaishnavism.
-Madhusudana Sarasvati, an India philosopher, presented Krishna theology in nondualism-monism framework (Advaita Vedanta), while Adi Shankara, credited with unifying and establishing the main currents of thought in Hinduism, mentioned Krishna in his early eighth-century discussions on Panchayatana puja.
+Ramanuja, a Hindu theologian and philosopher whose works were influential in the Bhakti movement, presented Krishna in terms of qualified monism, or nondualism (namely, the Vishishtadvaita school).
+Madhvacharya, a philosopher whose works led to the founding of the Haridasa tradition of Vaishnavism, presented Krishna in the framework of dualism (Dvaita).
+Bhedabheda—a group of schools, which teaches that the individual self is both different and not different from the ultimate reality—predates monism and dualism.
+Among medieval Bhedabheda thinkers are Nimbarkacharya, who founded the Nimbarka Sampradaya (of Dvaitadvaita Vedanta), and Jiva Goswami, a saint in Gaudiya Vaishnavism, who described Krishnaite theology in terms of Bhakti yoga and Achintya Bheda Abheda.
+Krishnaite theology is presented in a pure monism (Shuddhadvaita) framework by Vallabha Acharya, the founder of the Pushtimarg sect of Vaishnavism.
+Madhusūdana Sarasvatī, an Indian philosopher, developed a theology of Krishna using a nondualism-monism framework (Advaita Vedanta), while Adi Shankara, credited with unifying and establishing the main currents of thought in Hinduism, mentioned Krishna in his early eighth-century discussions on Panchayatana puja.

-The Bhagavata Purana synthesizes an Advaita, Samkhya, and Yoga framework for Krishna, but it does so through loving devotion to Krishna.
-Bryant describes the synthesis of ideas in Bhagavata Purana as:
+The Bhagavata Purana synthesizes an Advaita, Samkhya, and Yoga framework of Krishna that is based on loving devotion to Krishna.
+Bryant describes the synthesis of ideas in the Bhagavata Purana:

 The philosophy of the Bhagavata is a mixture of Vedanta terminology, Samkhyan metaphysics, and devotionalized Yoga praxis. (...)
 The tenth book promotes Krishna as the highest absolute personal aspect of godhead – the personality behind the term Ishvara and the ultimate aspect of Brahman.